cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-quality/practical.md

 titanic_data['Age_Mean'] = mean_imputer.fit_transform(titanic_data[['Age']])
 ```

-Median imputation: Replaces missing values with the meadian of the respective feature:
+Median imputation: Replaces missing values with the median of the respective feature:
    - Pros: More robust to outliers than mean
    - Cons: Still reduces variance